Blackface Halloween Costume Puts Iowa Teacher Under Investigation

 — The Courier (@wcfcourier) October 25, 2018

 News of the controversy comes as media personality Megyn Kelly negotiates a departure from NBC following the fall out from her comments defending blackface during a segment on her Today morning show.
-In spite of an apology that she immediately issued after questioning the offensiveness of blackface, Kelly has continued to face criticism from colleagues within the network, figures from around the media profession, and members of the greater public.
+In spite of an apology that she immediately issued after questioning the offensiveness of blackface, Kelly has continued to face criticism from colleagues within the network, figures within the media profession, and members of the greater public.

-Luloff’s actions have also proven untimely for the Davenport School District – which according to the New York Times – has been operating under state supervision on the heels of a scandal that revealed a disproportionate number of minority students being tagged with special education classification and subject to disciplinary action.
-Coupled with the burden that a blackface controversy now brings upon the district, it appears the pressure has already amounted to heads rolling, with KWQC reporting that superintendent Tate has just announced his resignation effective October 31.
+Luloff’s actions have also proven untimely for the Davenport School District, which, according to the New York Times, has been operating under state supervision on the heels of a scandal that revealed a disproportionate number of minority students being tagged with special education classification and being subject to disciplinary action.
+Coupled with the burden that a blackface controversy now brings upon the district, it appears that the pressure has already amounted to heads rolling, with KWQC reporting that superintendent Tate has just announced his resignation effective October 31.

-“I cannot clearly articulate how offensive and appalling it is to people of color,” the board’s vice president Linda Hayes said in response to the news.
+“I cannot clearly articulate how offensive and appalling it is to people of color,” the board’s vice president, Linda Hayes, said in response to the news.
 “In light of our recent developments within the district, this was in very poor taste, not to mention totally out of line with regard to professionalism.”